 To me, one of the most romantic things my husband can do is take care of ALL of the planning for our dates, from making restaurant reservations to booking the sitter (and one day MAYBE he will even pack the kids’ overnight bags when they go off to Nana’s house!).
 So hop onto Open Table to book a table at some of Chicagoland’s most romantic restaurants, look into cool gift experiences in the area, or simply research Christmas Bucket Lists to figure out what you would like to do on your holiday themed date.
 Remember, the romance is in the details.

 December can be downright FRIGID in Chicago, so be sure that you are dressed appropriately for whatever you are doing.
-Since most Christmas themed dates in Chicago are outdoors, remember to dress in layers, wear a warm (yet still stylish!) coat, and choose high quality boots like these from Kamik.
+Since most Christmas themed dates in Chicago are outdoors, remember to dress in layers, wear a warm (yet still stylish!) coat, and choose stylish and waterproof boots like these.

 GO WITH THE FLOW